* This is the Professional Version. *

 Marketing is communication designed to encourage people to purchase a particular product or service.
 HIPAA requires that the patient’s specific authorization must be obtained before disclosing information for marketing.
 Health care providers must disclose any payments that will be received as a result of marketing.
 However, health care providers can freely communicate with patients about treatment options, products, and other health-related services, including disease-management programs.

-Practitioners should take reasonable steps to ensure that their communications with the patient are confidential.
-For example, physician-patient medical discussions should be in private, or a patient might ask a physician to call their office rather than home.
+Practitioners should take reasonable steps to ensure that their communications with the patient are confidential and in accord with patient preferences.
+For example, physician-patient medical discussions generally should be in private, or a patient might prefer that the physician call their office rather than home.
 Nonetheless, unless the patient objects, practitioners can share medical information with a patient’s immediate family members or someone known to be a close personal friend if the information relates directly to that family member's or friend’s involvement with the patient’s care or payment for care.
 Practitioners are expected to exercise professional judgment.

 For purposes of the privacy rule, an authorized personal representative of the patient (eg, a proxy appointed in a power of attorney for health care, a state-authorized health surrogate or someone given HIPAA-compliant written authorization to have access to confidential information) should be treated the same as the patient.
 Thus, the representative has the same access to information and may exercise the same rights regarding confidentiality of information, except that an express HIPAA authorization can specify limits on the representative's authority.
 Nevertheless, practitioners may restrict information or access if there are reasonable concerns about domestic violence, abuse, or neglect by the representative.